 Legally protected and regulated since May 1936, Cognac was among the very first AOC titles confirmed when the INAO was created in the mid-1930s.
 Prior to this, the title was already protected by a decree of 1909, which began the official delimitation of the Cognac catchment area.
 There are six sub-appellations here, reflecting the six different vine-growing areas that have been recognized and delimited over the years.
 In ascending order of prestige, these are Bois Ordinaires, Bons Bois, Fins Bois, Borderies, Petite Champagne and Grande Champagne.

-Cognac quality is graded in three official tiers (although various other terms are used on its labels), which reflect time spent in barrel.
+Cognac quality is graded in three official tiers, which reflect how long the spirit spent in barrel.
 VS (Very Special) is the lowest tier and means the brandy has been stored for a minimum of two years in casks.
 VSOP (Very Special Old Pale) is the middle tier and denotes Cognac that has been aged for at least four years.
 XO is the finest grade and is reserved exclusively for those cuvees aged for six years or more.
-The phrase Hors d'Age, signifying ageing far beyond the official age statements.
+The phrase Hors d'Age is used for Cognacs aged beyond any of the official age statements.